openstack-archive/tripleo-quickstart/README.rst

 runs in tripleo-ci, you will want to use developer mode.

 This will fetch the images produced by tripleo-ci instead of the ones produced by RDO.
-The incanation for a job using the quickstart defaults other than developer mode would be::
+The incantation for a job using the quickstart defaults other than developer mode would be::

     bash quickstart.sh \